-Name for the juice of immature grapes that derives from "Vert Jus" (green juice).
-In Germany from the 12th to the 19th century the term Agrest (Agraz) was in use.
-Verjus was already well-known in Europe as a food and remedy in ancient times, of which also Pliny the Elder (23-79) reports.
-The juice was in the Middle Ages in Europe as acidification and seasoning, as well as for extinguishing fried, for example, widespread.
-In medieval medicine, this natural product was recommended for its calming effect on the stomach and digestion.
-Finally, it was increasingly displaced by the lemon, which was introduced and popularized by crusaders and pilgrims from the 12th century to a greater extent to Europe.
+Term for the juice from immature grapes, which is derived from "Vert Jus" (green juice).
+In Germany, the term Agrest (Agraz) was used from the 12th to the 19th century.
+Verjus was already well known in Europe as a food and medicine, of which also Pliny the Elder (23-79) reports.
+In the Middle Ages, the juice was widely used in Europe as an acidifying and seasoning agent, as well as for extinguishing, for example, fried foods.
+This natural product was recommended in medieval medicine because of its calming effects on the stomach and digestion.
+Finally, it was increasingly replaced by the lemon, which was increasingly imported and popular in Europe by crusaders and pilgrims from the 12th century.

 There has recently been a renaissance of verjus.
 It is because of its mild acidity and delicate Aromas increasingly appreciated in top gastronomy.
 The juice is characterized by a balance of sour, sweet, salty and savory aromas.
 The acid components are much milder and more complex than that of a lemon.
 There are unripe grapes of red and white grape varieties before veraison (Start of ripening) used.
 For example, the grapes can be a by-product of thinning (Green harvest).
 After this Press the juice is pasteurized and filtered to complete.
 It is a purely natural product because no preservatives or artificial substances are usually added.
 Sometimes it is mixed with bitter orange, mandarin or grapefruit juice.
 Today Agrest / Verjus is again produced by many producers.